Sign up to receive the weekly newsletter featuring the very latest from Petrolicious. Don’t be left out—join the ranks of those who Drive Tastefully.

 not everyone likes van Gosh, those who do are spoken to by the artist.
 To me this is art.

 I hear ya’ Paul.
 Like I said before, I’ve greatly appreciated the artistic video work they’ve been doing, and have expressed that, since day one.
 When I said I agree with the naysayers, I meant I agreed with not thinking this was Petro’s best work.
 I don’t, however, believe the message should be said in a way that belittles someone with a differing aesthetic.
 I hope I didn’t seem insulting and I’m glad other folks enjoyed it.
 One thing I do feel it had going for it was the sight and sound of a car being driven with esprit.
-Just… Read more »
+Just wish it could have been done with a little more finesse on more interesting roads.

 Right up there with this gorgeous IOM tidbit.
 I’m a film addict, but I have to admit that digital in the hands of an expert is also addictive.